pramsey/pramsey.github.io/_posts/2019-11-13-subdivide.md

 ON ST_Contains(countries.the_geom, places.the_geom)
 ```

-On my computer, the return time about 0.5 seconds, or 60 times faster, even though the countries table is now 8633 rows.
+On my computer, the return time about 0.5 seconds, or **60 times faster**, even though the countries table is now 8633 rows.
 The subdivision has accomplished two things:

 * Each polygon now covers a smaller area, so index searches are less likely to pull up points that are not within the polygon.
 * Each polygon is now below the page size, so retrieval from disk will be much faster.